Fix Your Sagging Mattress Fast

 How To Fix A Memory Foam Mattress

+The best memory foam mattress brands like TempurPedic lasts about eight to ten years, but some cheaper options start to sag within several years of use.
 If your memory foam mattress is sagging, first try rotating the bed 180 degrees or flip it if it’s a double-sided mattress.
 This will make it so that your body applies pressure in different areas.
 This can sometimes even out the foam by redistributing weight.

 If that doesn’t work for you, consider a memory foam mattress topper.
 A thick topper can help to fill in slight indents, and also doesn’t change the feel of your mattress.
 There are tons of memory foam toppers available in different thicknesses and they come with different features like cooling, pressure relieving, or even scented.

-How To Fix A Pillow Top Mattress
+Fix a Sagging Pillow Top Mattress

 Most of the time with pillow top mattresses like Avocado for example, they can’t be flipped, so the only answer is to rotate the bed.
 The same idea applies; your weight will be redistributed and can hopefully even out the pillow top.